iDEA-org/iDEA/README.md

 ![Issues](https://img.shields.io/github/issues/iDEA-org/iDEA)
 ![Pull Requests](https://img.shields.io/github/issues-pr/iDEA-org/iDEA)

-**iDEA (interacting Dynamic Electrons Appraoch) is a high-performance, user friendly, free software framework in python for state-of-the-art research, experiments, testing and education in many-body quantum physics with a focus on reproducability, interactivity and simplicity.**
+**iDEA (interacting Dynamic Electrons Approach) is a high-performance, user friendly, free software framework in python for state-of-the-art research, experiments, testing and education in many-body quantum physics with a focus on reproducability, interactivity and simplicity.**

 The principle goal of the iDEA code is to improve the accuracy of approximations within fundamental theories of many-electron quantum mechanics.
 It has a central role in a number of research projects related to many-particle quantum mechanics for electrons in matter.